9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 The two programs:
 ```
-Have the same elements.
-Change the order of two elements.
+Have elements in different orders.
 ```
-As a result:
+The order matter because:
 ```
 The bot paints a different square.
 ```
 7) Call out lines of code and bot actions.
-8) Write definitions of each element on the worksheet.
+8) Work as a class to figure out what each element makes the bot do.

 {% endtable %}